Growing Celery in a Greenhouse

 Tina Jones Marketing Assistant

-I joined Growing Spaces in 2021 as a gardener and work with the Marketing and Social Media department.
-Formerly I was a kindergarten teacher and then worked as a Gardener and Volunteer Coordinator at Maui Nui Botanical Gardens in Hawai’i.
-Since moving to Colorado I have worked in the veterinary field and have been involved in therapy dog work visiting hospitals, schools and libraries with a national therapy group.
-My previous dog and I also worked as a crisis response team helping those affected by crises or disasters.
-We were deployed through Hope Animal-Assisted Crisis Response.
-My current dog and I are training to help our state as a crisis team!
-Outside of working and volunteering, I love growing native plants, flowers, herbs, fruits and veggies at home, hiking, horseback with my husband and hanging out with our dogs.
+I joined Growing Spaces in 2021 as a gardener and now work with the Marketing and Social Media department.
+Formerly I was a kindergarten teacher and then worked as a Gardener and Volunteer Coordinator at Maui Nui Botanical Gardens in Hawaii.
+Since moving to Colorado I worked in the veterinary field and have been involved in therapy dog work visiting hospitals, schools and libraries with a national therapy group.
+My previous dog and I also worked as a crisis response team helping those affected by crises or disasters and were deployed through Hope Animal-Assisted Crisis Response.
+Muppet and I are now a crisis response canine-handler team!
+Outside of working and volunteering, I love growing native plants and flowers at home, hiking, photography and hanging out with my husband and our dogs.
 I like to garden and volunteer with my therapy dogs in the community.
 My husband and I enjoying skiing and horseback riding.
 He helps build gardening beds so I can dig in the dirt and grow things.

 Leave a Reply